skaiser/mediaquery.js/README.md

-    jsmq.isAt('large');             // Does the current media query match this VIEWPORT width? jsmq.isAtDevice('small');       // Does the current media query match this DEVICE width? jsmq.isBelow('medium');         // Is the current media query BELOW this VIEWPORT width? jsmq.isBelowDevice('small');    // Is the current media query BELOW this DEVICE width?
+    jsmq.isAt('large');             // Does the current media query match this VIEWPORT width? jsmq.isAtDevice('small');       // Does the current media query match this DEVICE width? jsmq.isBelow('medium');         // Is the current media query BELOW this VIEWPORT width? jsmq.isBelowDevice(45);         // Is the current media query BELOW this DEVICE width?

 ## Philosophy